MAXOHNO/terminal/README.md

 youtube «string»
 | Your chosen string will be searched using the youtube search engine

-faceitstats «faceit_username»
-| You will get redircted to the faceitstats of the username you typed in

 add «function» «name» «path»
 | ...